iamgbsmith/til/nodejs/update-global-packages-with-yarn.md

 Move the cursor up and down, selecting items using the space bar.

-Press enter to update the selected packages.
+Press enter to update packages.